Keto Diet for Women: How to Lose Weight Sustainably

 The ketogenic diet has gained popularity in health circles because of its weight loss benefits, but many of the studies done on keto have been focused on males and lab rats.
 What about the keto diet for women?
 Do the same health benefits that apply to men apply to women who choose to adopt a high-fat, low-carbohydrate eating pattern?

-Let’s go over the science behind the diet to decipher the health benefits and pitfalls of the keto diet for women, plus cover some simple tips to make sure you start the keto diet off on the right foot.
+Let’s go over the science behind the diet to decipher keto diet benefits and risks for women, plus cover some simple tips to make sure you start the keto diet off on the right foot.